Owen Miller Player Props: Brewers vs. Mariners

-On Tuesday, Owen Miller (coming off going 1-for-2 with an RBI) and the Milwaukee Brewers play the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 9:40 PM ET.
+The Milwaukee Brewers and Owen Miller, who went 1-for-3 with a double last time out, take on Marco Gonzales and the Seattle Mariners at T-Mobile Park, Wednesday at 4:10 PM ET.

-In his previous game he had a one-hit performance (1-for-2) against the Mariners.
+In his last game, he went 1-for-3 with a double against the Mariners.

 Owen Miller Game Info & Props vs. the Mariners